probmods/chapters/md/observing-sequences.md

 % Models for sequences of observations
-% Noah Goodman; Tim O'Donnell; Josh Tenenbaum
+% Noah Goodman; Timothy J. O'Donnell; Josh Tenenbaum

 <!-- Josh's HMM switching HW problem for this section? -->